animir/node-rate-limiter-flexible/README.md

 ## node-rate-limiter-flexible

 Flexible rate limiter with Redis as broker allows to control requests rate in cluster or distributed environment.
 Backed on native Promises.

 It uses fixed window to limit requests.

+Actions can be done evenly over duration window to cut off picks

 ## Installation